 The combination of higher interest rates and resulting higher minimum qualifying rates resulted in a smaller mortgage insurance market in 2023 and into the first half of 2024.
-Higher interest rates also resulted in a decline in the fair value of bonds and other fixed income securities during 2023, with a modest recovery in the first half of 2024, which has resulted in losses recognized in the Company's other comprehensive income.
+Higher interest rates also resulted in a decline in the fair value of bonds and other fixed income securities during 2023, with a significant recovery in the nine months ended September 30, 2024, which has resulted in the decrease of losses recognized in the Company's other comprehensive income.
 Conversely, higher interest rates have also resulted in higher interest income due to higher reinvestment rates and higher interest income on the Company's floating rate invested assets.

-Canada's unemployment rate of 6.4% in June 2024, an increase from the unemployment rate of 5.8% in December 2023, after hitting a record low of 4.9% in June and July 2022.
+Canada's unemployment rate was 6.5% in September 2024, an increase from the unemployment rate of 5.8% in December 2023, after hitting a record low of 4.9% in June and July 2022.